Complete CSS Tutorial

 The

-to the top line of an element.
+first-letter pseudo element applies to the first letter of an element and first-line to the top line of an element.
 You could, for examples create drop caps and a bold first-line for paragraphs like this:p:first-letter { font-size: 3em; float: left; } p:first-line { font-weight: bold; }

 ![]() |

-CSS Tutorial by BH24 |
+| CSS Tutorial by BH24 |

 Before and after